 Lviv

-Founded in the mid-13th c. by King Danylo and named for his son Lev, Lviv grew as a fortified trading city where Ruthenian, Polish, Armenian, Jewish, and later Habsburg worlds met.
+Lviv, founded in the mid-13th c. by King Danylo and named for his son Lev, grew as a fortified trading city where Ruthenian, Polish, Armenian, Jewish, and later Habsburg worlds met.
 Around Market Square, Gothic churches and Renaissance and Baroque townhouses form an urban palimpsest shaped by empire, war, and Soviet rule, yet still readable in courtyards and façades.
 Often seen as western Ukraine’s cultural conscience, Lviv frames Ukrainian identity through language, memory, and monuments such as the 1992 Taras Shevchenko memorial.

 Explore by type and place